lukashinsch/spring-boot-actuator-endpoint-list/README.md

 ```
 management.context-path=/manage
 ```
-Then start the application and go to http://localhost:8080/manage/ to get a list of all available MvcEndpoints.
+Then start the application and go to http://localhost:8080/manage/ to get a list of all available endpoints.